HeduroFR/HeduroFR/README.md

 #### If you want to get in touch

 - Pro Email: contact@kizuru.dev
-- Discord: Kizuru#5720
+- Discord:  Melvyn#2256
-- Snapchat: kuronobakaw
+- Snapchat: meelvyynn